iconicgr/dotfiles/README.md

 It was created to practice my sh writing skills.

-It's tested on latest ubuntu and debian.
+It's tested on latest Ubuntu and Debian.
+For Archlinux you can use the relevant branch.

 ![Preview](images/dotfiles.png)